srmaharjan/grails-plugin-highcharts-serverside-export/README.md

 NOTE
 ----
-The Highcharts files are subjected to the Highcharts License.
+The Highcharts files are subjected to the Highcharts License ([Highcharts](http://www.highcharts.com/)).